-Have a mammogram every year, starting at age 30
+- Have a mammogram every year, starting at age 30

-    - Talk with a health care provider about screening with breast MRI every

-    year, starting at age 25
+- Talk with a health care provider about screening with breast MRI every year, starting at age 25

-    Learn more about breast cancer screening recommendations for women at
+Learn more about breast cancer screening recommendations for women at higher risk.

-    higher risk.

 Risk-lowering options for women with LCIS who do not have breast cancer

-    Talk with your health care provider about the risks and benefits of your

-    risk-lowering options to choose the one that’s right for you.
+Talk with your health care provider about the risks and benefits of your risk-lowering options to choose the one that’s right for you.

-    It’s strongly recommended women with LCIS take tamoxifen or raloxifene

-    to lower their risk of breast cancer .
+It’s strongly recommended women with LCIS take a risk-lowering drug (such as tamoxifen) to lower their risk of breast cancer .

 Both tamoxifen and raloxifene can lower the risk of :